elfrances/grs/README.md

    }
 ```

-The VCA can use this information to position each of the riders on a route overlay.
+The VCA can then use this information to position each of the riders on a course overlay shown on the screen, allowing the rider to get a visual idea of his/her own position with respect to the other riders.